Naotsun19B/PulldownBuilder/README.md

   Added a meta specifier that allows you to specify the color of the text displayed in the pull-down menu with `DataTablePulldownListGenerator`
   Deprecated `NameArrayPulldownListGenerator` and added `SimplePulldownListGenerator` instead
   Added view options to the pull-down menu
-  Fixed a bug where editor preferences was not saved correctly
+  Fixed a bug where editor preference was not saved correctly
   Changed to update the details panel when updating a PulldownContents asset

 - (2025/04/26) v2.6